Class action lawsuit filed against UCLA gynecologist

 Elizabeth Kramer, an attorney for the plaintiffs, said the lawsuit now needs a judge’s permission to move forward as a class action case.
 She said this suit could potentially help women who were victimized but cannot file their own, separate lawsuits.

-Heaps’ attorney Tracy Green and Curry did not immediately have a comment about the class action case Monday.
+Curry did not immediately have a comment about the class action case Monday.

+Heaps’ attorney, Tracy Green, said some women may not understand what constitutes standard pelvic and clinical breast medical examinations.

+“Many of the allegations in the civil lawsuit are claiming that standard medical exams are misconduct or sexual,” she said in an email.

 The lawsuit was filed last Tuesday against Heaps, the university system’s regents and other unnamed defendants in U.S. District Court in the Central District of California.